steven-the-qa/adplist-senja/README.md

-# ADPList to Senja Testimonial Converter
+# ADPList Review to Senja Testimonial Converter

 This project automates the process of fetching reviews for an ADPList mentor and converting them into testimonials on Senja.